edina/nbexchange/how_it_works.md

 For each submission listed:
 1. Download the file from the given `location`
+2. Add the student details to the `gradebook` database
-2. Create an `action` record, noting `action=collected`, the assignment, file location, who did the action, and add a timestamp
+3. Create an `action` record, noting `action=collected`, the assignment, file location, who did the action, and add a timestamp

 #### release-feedback